-The District received donated capital assets in the form of water and sewer extensions in fiscal 2015-2016.
-There were two new water and sewer main extensions donated to the District.
-The first sewer extension was in Spanish Peaks Resort, Phase 8A.
-The second sewer extension was in South Fork Phase 5,6 and 7.
-The first water extension was for Tract A1 the parcel below the sewer ponds.
-The second water extension was for the South Fork Phase 5, 6 and 7.
-The total for the sewer system was \$1,103,826 and the total for the water system was \$439,666.
+The District received donated capital assets in the form of water and sewer extensions in fiscal 2016-2017.
+There was one new water and sewer main extension donated to the District.
+The sewer and water main extension was up on the mountain, Montana Club Subdivision Phase1.
+The total cost for the sewer system was \$124,908 and the total for the water system was \$270,192.
 Donated capital assets are the water and sewer extensions as well as other infrastructure required to install and complete new construction projects and subdivisions within the District.
 All donated capital assets are acquired by the District through formal transfer agreements which are recorded at the appropriate county office.
-The District requires a two-year warranty on the assets transferred in the form of cash or letter of credit as warranty security.
+The District requires a two-year warranty on the assets transferred to the District.
+The warranty is in the form of cash or letter of credit.
 The warranty security amount is 10% of the cost basis of the assets transferred to the District.
 The contributed assets are then recorded as either water or sewer assets on the books of the District and depreciated accordingly.
 The recorded value of the asset is recognized as income in the year of acceptance.
-The District also booked an additional \$6,000 in donated capital assets for the Big Sky Search & Rescue Building agreement but the District does not depreciate the asset.
+The District also booked an additional \$6,000 in donated capital assets for the Big Sky Search & Rescue Building agreement.
+However, the District does not record the depreciation expense for the Search and Rescue Building in the District accounting records.

-The District's total net position at June 30, 2016 was \$44,926,146.
-The total amount includes \$29,864,546 invested in capital assets, net of related debt, \$14,473,295 in unrestricted assets which includes cash, and \$588,305 restricted cash for debt service.
-The total represents an increase of \$2,820,439 over the prior fiscal year total.
-The invested in capital assets, net of related debt increased by \$1,534,989 due to asset additions exceeding asset depreciation.
-The unrestricted portion increased by \$1,302,153 due primarily to an increase in cash.
-The restricted for debt service category decreased to \$588,305 from \$605,008 due to variance in tax receipts.
+The District's total net position at June 30, 2017 was \$47,216,152.
+The total amount includes \$27,685,078 invested in capital assets, net of related debt, \$18,937,166 in unrestricted assets which includes cash, and \$593,908 restricted cash for debt service.
+The total represents an increase of \$2,290,006 over the prior fiscal year total.
+The invested in capital assets, net of related debt decreased by \$2,179,486 due to debt reduction and asset depreciation.
+The unrestricted portion increased by \$4,463,871 due primarily to an increase in cash.
+The restricted for debt service category increased to \$593,908 from \$588,305 due to variance in tax receipts.

-The District completed a five year capital improvement plan for both the water system and sewer system.
+The District completed a five-year capital improvement plan in the 2015-2016 fiscal year for both the water system and sewer system.
 The District's engineering firms identified and recommend infrastructure improvements for both the water and sewer systems.
-The 2016-2017 Budget includes projects identified in the capital improvement plans for both the water and sewer systems.
-The District will use asset replacement funds for the capital improvement projects identified for fiscal 2016-2017.
-In addition, the District completed the Water and Sewer Plant Investment Fee study and adopted the recommendations of the engineering firm for fiscal year 2016-2017.
-The new rates and fees were adopted by the Big Sky Water & Sewer District 363 and were effective October 1, 2017.
-(The engineering reports are available on the District's website bigskywatersewer.co)
+The 2016-2017 Budget included projects identified in the capital improvement plans for both the water and sewer systems.
+The District used asset replacement funds for the capital improvement projects.
+On the sewer side the District finished the new power line to the recirculation building and requested bids from engineering firms to plan and design the sewer plant upgrades and additional disposal options identified in the five-year capital improvement plan.
+On the water side the District started work on the water system upgrades on the mountain including the rehabilitation of the mountain 500K tank, testing of mountain wells 5&6, and repair and upgrades to the mountain pressure reducing valves.